Skip to main content

 Arrival declaration

-Note: The Passenger Arrival Card is a sample only and cannot be presented to Customs or Biosecurity staff upon arrival.
+Note: The copy of the NZTD paper declaration (Maritime) provided on this webpage is a sample only and cannot be printed out and presented to Customs or MPI staff.

 New Zealand Traveller Declaration

-The New Zealand Traveller Declaration is currently being trialled with some travellers on cruise ships.
-The system allows travellers to complete a digital arrival declaration instead of a paper Passenger Arrival Card.
+The New Zealand Traveller Declaration (NZTD) allows travellers to complete a digital declaration instead of a paper declaration.

 Prohibited and restricted items